HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 • Consistency across touchpoints reinforces brand recognition and strengthens psychological impact

-To implement the strategies outlined in this article:
+To put the strategies in this article into practice:

 1. Conduct an audit of your current color usage across all customer touchpoints